dwiley05/Kin-Insurance-Front-End-Interview-Challenge/README.md

 The web application itself was fun to build as they requested no frameworks and to use pure javascript/TypeScript.
 It was a great throwback to building apps before web frameworks became widely used.

-Below are the steps build and run the application.
+Below are the steps to build and run the application.

-A simple web application to validate and submit credit card information.

 ## Description